One developer. One lawyer. One unexpected chance at love.

 With time running out to stop the developer, and their attraction for one another increasing, will Tristen and Melanie learn to love and trust one another in order to reach their happily ever after?

-Fall in Love with this Sneak Peek of Love and Trust!
+Fall in Love with this Sneak Peek of Falling for the Single Dad!

 Melanie slammed the door to the Super Duty Ford pickup and swore under her breath as the machine sent gravel flying across the Steel Barrel’s parking lot.
 She waved away the dust, the sun’s heat prickling her bare arms.
 Not only was she was stuck outside a biker bar in the middle of nowhere, but she was wearing a 1950s-style halter dress that placed her cleavage on display, and she’d left her purse on the passenger seat of her date’s truck.